amiechen/twitch-batch-loader/README.md

 ### Pre-Install:

-1) Get a twitch Client_Id Token by registering a twitch app (here)[https://dev.twitch.tv/dashboard/apps/create].
-You can just put http://localhost for the `OAuth Redirect URI` section.
+1) Get a twitch Client_Id Token by registering a twitch app [here](https://dev.twitch.tv/dashboard/apps/create).
-Once you finished, copy the `Client ID`.
+Once finished, copy the `Client ID`.
 You will need it to run the script.

 2) Install python on your machine if you haven't.